-When you are considering a new supplier, it is essential to vet them as thoroughly as possible.
-Imagine you place your first order with a factory that seems to check all the boxes.
-But, down the road, you end up with an endless stream of headaches due to excessive product defects.
+When you are considering a new supplier, vetting them as thoroughly as possible is crucial.
+Imagine placing your first order with a factory that seems to check all the boxes.
+However, they delay your order by months, and when you finally receive the products, they are far below your quality standards.

 What is a Factory Audit?

 A factory audit is a type of supplier assessment that takes place at the manufacturer’s facility.
-An auditor assesses their systems, capacity, workplace environment, or capabilities to ensure they meet your requirements as a buyer.
-A factory audit can be used as the last step in qualifying a potential supplier or as a tool for ongoing supplier management with an existing supplier.
+An auditor seeks out information about their current systems, capacity, workplace environment, or capabilities to ensure they meet your requirements as a buyer.

 When Should You Conduct a Factory Audit?

-Importers generally conduct supplier audits in the following two situations:
+Importers generally choose to audit a factory in the following two situations:

 #1 As a Final Step When Qualifying New Suppliers

-When you are going through the sourcing process, you will likely identify several suppliers that can manufacture your product.
-Then, after evaluating them in various ways and getting product samples, you will narrow them down to one.
+When going through the sourcing process, you likely identify several suppliers that can manufacture your product.
+Then, after evaluating them in various ways and getting product samples, you narrow them down to one.

-On paper, that supplier may seem to meet your requirements for production, quality, and delivery.
-They may offer reasonable pricing and produce superb samples.
-But how can you genuinely verify that they will meet your standards?
-Before you sign on the dotted line, you can conduct a factory audit to be sure.
+That supplier may seem to meet your production, quality, and delivery requirements on paper.
+They may offer reasonable pricing and produce superb samples — but before you sign on the dotted line, you can conduct a factory audit to be sure they’re not misleading you.

-Visiting the factory in person or hiring a third party (like Insight) to do it on your behalf will tell you whether the factory has the capacity and capability to produce your goods and ship on time.
-With this information, you’ll have the confidence you need to place an order.
+Visiting the factory in person or hiring a third party (like Insight Quality) to provide factory audit services will help you assess their capabilities and capacity.
+With the information you glean, you’ll have the confidence to determine whether to place an order.

 #2 As Part of Your Ongoing Supplier Quality Management